Sonofneli7/csd-310/README.md

 ### Prerequisites
 Ensure that the following tools are installed on your system:

--MySQL Server: You can download it from the official MySQL website.
+- MySQL Server: You can download it from the official MySQL website.
--MySQL Workbench or a similar SQL client for running and testing your queries.
+- MySQL Workbench or a similar SQL client for running and testing your queries.

 ## Setup
 1. Clone the Repository: